imfing/hextra/exampleSite/content/docs/advanced/customization.md

 ### Further Theme Customization

-The theme can be further customized by overriding the default styles.
+The theme can be further customized by overriding the default styles via the exposed css classes.
 An example for customizing the footer element:

 ```css {filename="assets/css/custom.css"}
 .hextra-footer {